 4. Famous People Do It, Too

-Some of your favourite celebrities and industry leaders earned their stripes as computer science majors.
+Some of your favorite celebrities and industry leaders earned their stripes as computer science majors.
 Some of them may feel obvious, like Mark Zuckerberg (CEO and Founder of Facebook).
 Mark Zuckerberg was Forbes’ youngest self-made millionaire, earning the title at age 23.
-Reed Hastings, CEO of Netflix, plus Larry Page and Sergey Brin, CEOs of Google, are additional famous people where the connection between computer science and their current positions highly correlates.
+Reed Hastings, CEO of Netflix, plus Larry Page and Sergey Brin, CEOs of Google, are additional famous people with whom the connection between computer science and their current positions highly correlates.

 However, some more celebrities have either studied or are currently studying computer science and coding.
 Although Jimmy Fallon and Chris Bosh never completed their degrees, they both started their degrees within the field and knew how to code.
 Former Victoria’s Secret Angel and model Karlie Kloss codes and often shares her coding work on her Instagram.